 We also have Puppy and Veteran Levels.
-Pups 6 – 18 months can compete and win titles, and dogs over 8 years old can enter Veteran Level rounds in addition to or instead of regular Levels 1, Pre-Level 2 and Level 2.
+Pups 6 – 18 months can compete and win titles, and dogs over 7 years old can enter Veteran Level rounds in addition to or instead of regular Levels 1, Pre-Level 2, Level 2 and Level 3.

 These non-compulsory exercises allow teams to gain extra points or make up for exercises that they know might cause problems for their dog.
 For example, if the round included ‘L3-3 Recall through tunnel’ which the handler knew the dog often performed unreliably, they could elect to do the bonus exercise ‘L3-B2 Retrieve, right finish’ which the dog loved and rarely failed to complete.
 Or if they felt ultra confident that their dog could do well in the round and the bonus exercise they could aim to collect a maximum of 210 points instead of 200.
 These exercises add a more tactical and competitive edge to the rounds and can make, or break, a winning round.